top of page

 He wrote a monologue, Den unge Elias' lidelser (in English: The Sorrows of Young Elias) in 2021, which he himself performed at Folketeatret in Copenhagen.

-He is currently studying Dramatic Writing at the Danish School of Performing Arts, where in 2023 he wrote and directed a dystopian play about war, sex and masculinity, FREMMEDLEGIONEN (in English: THE FOREIGN LEGION).
+Elias holds a bachelor of Fine Arts in Theatre and Performance Making (Playwriting) from the Danish National School of Performing Arts, where in 2023 he wrote and directed a dystopian play about war, sex and masculinity, FREMMEDLEGIONEN (in English: THE FOREIGN LEGION).

 In 2024 Aarhus Teater produced his adaptation of Køresvenden (in English: The Phantom Carriage), based on a gothic novel from 1912 by Selma Lagerlöf.
 In the fall of 2025, Blaagaard Teater in Copenhagen produces Elias' own adaptation of his book Djinn